 Immortalised was a season of activity to explore how, why and who England remembers in its streets, buildings and spaces.
 There are more statues of men called John than there are of real, non-royal women and the number of statues to those from minority groups is embarrassingly small.
 The project looks at the changing memorial landscape and how some of our once revered public figures have become symbols of difficult histories.
-Who has been left out, who should perhaps be contextualised.
+Who has been left out, who should perhaps be contextualised?

 You can read more about the project on my blog.

-Little Flamingos Club, Gunnersbury Park
+Little Flamingos Club, Gunnersbury Park, 2018

-From April – June I worked on devising, developing and producing a new set of Early Years’ resources and activities at Gunnersbury Park Museum for families with babies and toddlers called the ‘Little Flamingos Club’.
-I was commissioned to develop and produce a series of monthly workshops and a set of multi-sensory explorer bags that would help bring the stories of the house, it’s objects and the park to life for babies and toddlers.
+From April – June 2018, I worked on devising, developing and producing a new set of Early Years’ resources and activities at Gunnersbury Park Museum for families with babies and toddlers called the ‘Little Flamingos Club’.
+I was commissioned to develop and produce a series of monthly workshops and a set of multi-sensory explorer bags that would help bring the stories of the house, and it’s objects and the park to life for babies and toddlers.
 This became the Little Flamingos Club.
 You can read more about the project on my blog.

-UCL Art Club, UCL Museums
+UCL Art Club, UCL Museums, 2017 – 18

-Priceless, UCL Museums
+Priceless, UCL Museums, 2015

-In 2015 I worked with Salmagundi Films on an outreach project as part of UCL East initiative at UCL Culture.
+In 2015, I worked with Salmagundi Films on an outreach project as part of UCL East initiative at UCL Culture.
 We produced a film called ‘Priceless’ with young people local to Stratford and the Queen Elizabeth Olympic Park, asking them to think about what they hold precious to them and what their take on museum collections is.

 What do you treasure?
 In July and August 2014, I worked with Dante or Die Theatre and two Westway Development Trust community groups to create a new Pop-up Performance for families, inspired by the V&A and its collection, called ‘Treasure’.
 The Thursday morning Parents’ Group and Pimento Community Project visited the Museum to seek out treasured objects and then transformed their experiences into a brand new play for families to enjoy.
 This video is a summary of the project.
-For more information about the families programme at the V&A please go to Families.
+For more information about the families programme at the V&A, please go to Families.

-Tudors at the Tower, Historic Royal Palaces
+Tudors at the Tower, Historic Royal Palaces, 2013

-In 2013 I worked on a project with animators Aardman at Historic Royal Palaces to produce a 360 degree animation of the coronation of Anne Boleyn in 1533.
+In 2013, I worked on a project with animators Aardman at Historic Royal Palaces to produce a 360-degree animation of the coronation of Anne Boleyn in 1533.
 It was part of the Tudors at the Tower event.
 We worked with local primary school children in Tower Hamlets, our Youth Panel and an Elders Group from Age UK from the Royal Borough of Kensington and Chelsea.